 Now the future owner is an editor, you can delegate them as the owner.

-Click the share button.
+Click the share icon.

 Click Save Changes.